devmc-ee/devmcee-booking/README.md

 It allows to select a number of services and their options, select avaialble date and time for an appointment, enter contact details (incl. another person name, if booking is for another person), and selecting payment options.
-The final step is reviewing the booking details and confirmation.
+The final step is review of the booking details and confirmation.

 The app is built with **React.js** by using the hooks